 Part 2 of 4.
-Find all the parts here.
+Find all the articles in the Discernment series here.

 Embracing that we are the beloved of God is fundamental to the spirituality of discernment.
 We were created out of the unbounded love of our Maker.
 It follows then that our Creator relentlessly seeks us and attempts to capture our attention to lead us to abundant life.
 The instances when we are oblivious to God’s guidance are too many to count.
 Nevertheless, the divine keeps trying to reach us in a manner that speaks to us individually.